sudogooglex/TheInfiniteBlackTradingTool/README.md

 - Change titles names and column size

 * Update
-- Abandonned: Create an automatize update button.
-Reason : Sniffer Abandonned.
+- Abandoned: Create an automatize update button.
+Reason : Sniffer Abandoned.
 - Update : Was not working when some items are selected